Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

-In addition to the uncertain model parameters, we added five dummy parameters (which have no influence on the predicted data) to verify the effect of localization on these variables' covariances and posterior probabilities.
-We added random noise to the data predicted by the "ground truth" model to generate the synthetic observations.
-The noise was computed using a Gaussian distribution with zero mean and a standard deviation corresponding to 10\% of the data value for WWCT and WGOR, and 1\% for WBHP data.
+The observed data include measurements of well water cut (WWCT), well gas-oil ratio (WGOR), and well bottom-hole pressure (WBHP), which were generated by adding random noise to the data predicted by the ``ground truth'' model.
+The noise was sampled from a Gaussian distribution with zero mean and a standard deviation equal to 10\% of the data value for WWCT and WGOR, and 1\% for WBHP.
+The total number of data points is 1,530.

-In the nest section (Section~\ref{sec:results.cov_est}), we contrast the localized covariances obtained using the CM-Localization and ML-Localization with cases using no localization and the PO localization.
-Following that, we compare the data assimilation results for these localization schemes in Section~\ref{sec:results.data_assim}.
-Then in Section~\ref{sec:results.sensit}, we perform several sensitivities in the proposed methods.